17cupsofcoffee/tetra/README.md

 ## Status

-Tetra is not currently under active development (as of January 2022).
-I may still fix bugs/update dependencies, but no new features are planned.
+Tetra is no longer being actively developed, as of January 2022.
+Bug fixes and dependency updates may still happen from time to time, but no new features are planned.
+Feature PRs may be accepted, as long as they do not come with a large maintainence burden - please open an issue/discussion thread if you're thinking about making any large changes!

 For more information, see [this blog post](https://www.seventeencups.net/posts/three-years-of-tetra/).